Minimal prime ideal

 In mathematics, especially in commutative algebra, certain prime ideals called minimal prime ideals play an important role in understanding rings and modules.
-The notion of height and Krull's principal ideal theorem use minimal primes.
+The notion of height and Krull's principal ideal theorem use minimal prime ideals.

 Definition

 A prime ideal P is said to be a minimal prime ideal over an ideal I if it is minimal among all prime ideals containing I. (Note: if I is a prime ideal, then I is the only minimal prime over it.)
 A prime ideal is said to be a minimal prime ideal if it is a minimal prime ideal over the zero ideal.

 A minimal prime ideal over an ideal I in a Noetherian ring R is precisely a minimal associated prime (also called isolated prime) of $R/I$; this follows for instance from the primary decomposition of I.